hhvm/user-documentation/guides/hack/11-built-in-types/36-enum-class-label.md

 was used to access `E::A`.
 Enum types provides a partial solution to this with the `getNames` static method, but it is only safe to call if all the values of the enumeration are distinct.

-Enum classes provides a way to do this by the newly introduced *Enum Class Label* expressions.
+Enum classes provides a way to do this by using the newly introduced *Enum Class Label* expressions.
 For each value defined in an enum class, a corresponding label is defined.
-A label is a handle to access the relevant value.
+A label is a handle to access the related value.
 Think of it as an indirect access.
 Consider the following example:

 ```EnumClassLabel.definition.hack no-auto-output
 <<file:__EnableUnstableFeatures('enum_class_label')>>